 “Do You Hear What I Hear?” is an anti-war song—written while America was on the brink of nuclear war.

-A single—recorded by the same chorale group that had a radio hit with “The Little Drummer Boy” a few years earlier—was released a few weeks later.
-The song’s plea for peace and “goodness and light” struck a chord with an anxious public and sold more than 250,000 copies—and was soon part of the modern holiday canon.
+A single—recorded by the same chorale group that had a radio hit with “The Little Drummer Boy” a few years earlier—was released several weeks later.
+The song’s plea for peace and “goodness and light” struck a chord with an anxious public—and was soon added to the modern holiday canon.